Part I

 Part II

-Eco describes five rules for the “co-textual” interpretation of a metaphor.”
+Eco describes five rules for the “co-textual” interpretation of a metaphor.
 But Eco explains these rules with linguistic terminology far more obscure than “co-textual.”
 By the way, “co-textual” refers to “the words surrounding a particular word or passage within a text that provide context and help determine meaning.”3 An easier way is to share his analysis of one metaphor.
 Before I do that, I need to introduce an ancient type of ontology (yes, here’s the tie-in, finally to knowledge graphs and ontologies!).
-This is the Porphyrian tree, which, per Wikipedia, dates back to “to the 3rd-century CE Greek Neoplatonist philosopher and logician Porphyry.”4 It’s a simple, straightforward concept.
+This is the Porphyrian tree, which, per Wikipedia, dates back “to the 3rd-century CE Greek Neoplatonist philosopher and logician Porphyry.”4 It’s a simple, straightforward concept.
 Each level has just two branches, differentiated by a single trait.
 One example Eco includes is as follows:5

 It’s clear that this ontology is quite limiting.
-As Eco points out, the “differentia” which separates each branching of the tree is insufficient to distinguish man from a god.
+As Eco points out, the “differentia” that separates each branching of the tree is insufficient to distinguish man from a god.
 You would need to construct a different Porphyrian tree to distinguish between mortal and immortal.
 Dean Allemang defines an ontology in his course “Knowledge Graph Architecture for the Enterprise” as a “sharable, modular piece of metadata, where modular means self-contained.”6 These Porphyrian trees are definitely not self-contained.

 Eco spends part of his chapter on dictionary vs. encyclopedia (a fascinating topic for another time!), documenting the weaknesses of Porphyrian trees recognized by medieval philosophers, from Abelard to Aquinas.
 He finishes with: “The tree of genera and species, the tree of substances, blows up in a dust of differentia…”7